Data Science

 9. Is Mathematics required for Data Science?

 Having a degree in Mathematics is not compulsory for data science.
 However, concepts such as Linear, Algebra, Calculus, Probability, and Statistics form the core of data science, machine learning, and deep learning models.
-Not knowing these topics can make your data science journey difficult.
+Not knowing these data science topics can make your data science journey difficult.

 You may also like to read: